fossasia/labyrinth/CONTRIBUTING.md

 To make the game more interesting, please add background music.
 Please follow the [issue template for adding background music][issue-add-background-music] for doing so.

-### Add New Ways to Contribute

-You can add new of these entries to [this section][how-to-contribute].
-Please evaluate your idea like this:
-- If it can be done once and is completed, it is an issue, not a task.
-- If it can be done endlessly and is done once, it is a task.
-- If you mix both in a task, think about adding a task enablement issue.

-Then, open a [new issue][issue-new-way-to-contribute].

 ### Cooperate on a Pull Request
 [cooperate]: #cooperate-on-a-pull-request